TBD54566975/ssi-admin-ui/README.md

 # SSI Service Admin README

-Congrats, project leads!
-You got a new project to grow!

-This stub is meant to help you form a strong community around your work.
-It's yours to adapt, and may diverge from this initial structure.
-Just keep the files seeded in this repo, and the rest is yours to evolve!

 ## Getting Started

 To get started, clone the repo locally and update the [SSI Service](https://github.com/TBD54566975/ssi-service) submodule: